Mich-b/webappsecuritybook/011exam/002examretake.md

 For those of you who failed the Software Security & Testing course, it is mandatory to retake both the Security part and the Testing part.
 This document explains the details of the Security part of the retake.

 # Practicalities
-You should complete the retake by yourself.
+**You should complete the retake by yourself**.
 No groups may be formed.
+Even in case multiple members of your group have to retake the exam, you must not cooperate.
+Submissions will be checked for plagiarism.

 # Retake contents
 The retake requires you to - elaborate upon / fix / answer questions about - your original assignment as well as your security strategy document (which was the exam):